KelvCodes/-Scam-Phishing-Detector-/README.md

 # 🚀 Scam & Phishing Detector – Stay Safe Online! 🔍🔐

-A **stylish and interactive** web app that provides **real-time cryptocurrency prices, market trends, and insights!**
+A **powerful and interactive** web app that helps detect **malicious websites, phishing scams, and unsafe links** in real-time.
-Stay ahead in the crypto world with live updates, price charts, and historical data. 📉📈
+Stay protected with **advanced scam detection, real-time analysis, and smooth animations** for the best user experience. 💻⚠️

 ---